FrightenedFox/sorting-algorithms/README.md

 A detailed explanation of my work can be found in the file `"Sprawozdanie.pdf"` or `"report.docx"`.

 The main file of the program is named `"main.py"`.
-There you can find some demonstrative tests and comparisons.
+There you can find some demo tests and comparisons.
 In the file `"algorithms.py"` you can find both sorting algorithms.

-There is also a couple of other files, which helps to get everything together:
+There is also a couple of other files, which help to get everything together:
  * `"console_handling.py"` - functions to show some useful info in the console;
  * `"file_handling.py"` - reading sequences from & writing them to the file;
  * `"test.py"` - contains everything needed to create a testing sample of input sequences.